• Bipolar Disorder

 four steps in problem solving process

-4. four steps of problem solving process
+5. 4 steps in the problem solving process

 four steps in problem solving process